hakobtp/blog/microservices/theory/3_Aligning_Architecture_and_Team_Organization.md

 In other words, if your teams are separated by skill, your system will likely have separate layers.

+### Changing the Game: Business-Focused Teams

+Modern software development wants faster changes and smaller delays between idea and delivery.
+To achieve this, teams are now often cross-functional: each team has multiple skills and owns an entire part of the system.

+Instead of splitting work by technology, we split work by business functionality.
+For SoundWave, that could mean a Customer Profile Team.
+This team would own everything needed to manage user profiles, including:

+- The UI that lets users edit their profile
+- The backend logic for storing profile changes
+- The database or data layer that stores user information

+With this setup, adding a favorite genre is much simpler.
+Only the Customer Profile Team is involved, and changes are localized.

+## How Microservices Help

 ---

 - [Home](./../../README.md)